Are you ready?

 Winter & Spring Vacation Scheme

-Our two-week Winter and Spring Vacation Schemes are open to final-year students and graduates (Law and non-law subjects).
+Our two-week Winter and Spring Vacation Schemes are open to penultimate-year, final-year, postgraduates and graduates (Law and non-law subjects).
 We pay our vacation scheme students £400 per week during the schemes.

 Intake: December and April